Sharpe (novel series)

-Sharpe is a series of historical fiction stories by Bernard Cornwell centred on the character of British soldier Richard Sharpe.
+Sharpe is a series of historical fiction stories by Bernard Cornwell centred on the character of English soldier Richard Sharpe.
 The stories formed the basis for an ITV television series featuring Sean Bean in the title role.

 Cornwell's series is composed of many novels and several short stories, and charts Sharpe's progress in the British Army during the Napoleonic Wars, though the novels were published in non-chronological order.
 He begins in Sharpe's Tiger as a private in the 33rd Regiment of Foot who is continually promoted, finally rising to lieutenant colonel in Sharpe's Waterloo.
 His military career ends with the final defeat of Napoleon, but he has more adventures as a civilian.

-Sharpe is born to a whore in the rookeries of London.
+Sharpe is born to a prostitute in the rookeries of London.
 Orphaned at an early age, he grows up in poverty.
 He is eventually taken in by prostitute (and later bar owner) Maggie Joyce and becomes a thief.
 He has to flee the city after killing a man to protect Maggie.

-Enlisting in the army, he is promoted to sergeant as a reward for completing a highly dangerous spying mission in India.
+Enlisting in the army, he is promoted to sergeant as a reward for completing a highly dangerous espionage mission in India.
 He is made an officer, an ensign, when he saves the life of his commanding officer, Arthur Wellesley (the future Duke of Wellington), during the Battle of Assaye.
 It is a mixed blessing, as he constantly has to fight class prejudice in an army where an officer's rank is often purchased without regard to qualification.
 Cornwell sees to it that he is improbably present at many important battles of the British Empire at the end of the 18th century and the beginning of the 19th, including the Battle of Waterloo.

 Sharpe is described as "brilliant but wayward" in Sharpe's Sword, and he is portrayed by the author as a "loose cannon".
 He becomes a highly skilled and experienced leader of light troops.
-In contrast to the honourable Horatio Hornblower, the inspiration for the series, Sharpe is a rogue, an unabashed thief and murderer who has no qualms about killing a bitter enemy when the opportunity arises.
+In contrast to the honourable Horatio Hornblower—the inspiration for the series—Sharpe is a rogue, an unabashed thief and murderer who has no qualms about killing a bitter enemy when the opportunity arises.
 However, he is protective of women in general and has a number of lovers over the course of his life.

 He is six feet tall, with an angular, tanned face, long black hair, and blue eyes.
 He has a deep scar on his right cheek which pulls at his right eye, giving his face a mocking expression when relaxed; this disappears when he smiles, which is not too frequently.
 By the end of the series, he has had two wives and three children.